experianplc/Experian-Address-Validation/README.md

 ##### Tokens

-> For the purpose of this sample code, the tokens for the live endpoint aren't hardcoded in source control and must be appended to the query as a header parameter or set in the input field.
+> For the purpose of this sample code, the tokens for the live endpoint aren't hardcoded in source control and must be appended to the query as a header parameter or set in the input field on the demo.

 To get your token and a free trial, contact us via [www.experian.co.uk/business/enquire](https://www.experian.co.uk/business/enquire)